argoproj-labs/terraform-provider-argocd/docs/resources/application.md

 * `images` - (Optional) set of strings, kustomize image overrides.
 * `common_labels` - (Optional) map(string) of strings, adds additional kustomize commonLabels.
 * `common_annotations` - (Optional) map(string) of strings, adds additional kustomize commonAnnotations.

-The `ksonnet` block has the following attributes:
-* `environment` - (Optional) string, Ksonnet application environment name.
-* `parameters` - (Optional) Set of ksonnet component parameter overrides.
-Can be repeated multiple times.
-Structure is documented below.

-Each `ksonnet/parameters` block has the following attributes:
-* `name` - (Optional) string, name of the Ksonnet parameter.
-* `value` - (Optional) string, value of the Ksonnet parameter.
-* `component` - (Optional) string, value of the component parameter.

 The `directory` block has the following attributes:
 * `recurse` - (Optional) boolean, determines whether to recursively look for manifests in specified path.